agileadam/redmine_easyimport/README.md

 - Set category ID with: c=*n*
 - Set priority ID with: p=*n*
 - Set done-ratio with: d=*n* (e.g., use "55" for 55% done)
+- Set parent issue ID with: ^=*n*
+  - This only works for top-level issues (one hyphen) see Paint example below

 Note 1: all of the "ID" attributes require integer values. e.g., a=5